woahbabble/babble/README.md

 # Babble

-Babble is a universal commenting layer for the internet.
+Babble is a universal commenting layer for the internet, it aims to provide freedom of discussion and discourse.

 ## Repo Structure